sm3131/code-quiz/README.md

 - JavaScript

 # Code Access
-If you would like to access this project's code, you will need to visit this [GitHub](LINK) repository.
+If you would like to access this project's code, you will need to visit this [GitHub](https://github.com/sm3131/code-quiz) repository.

 # Preview
-Below is a screenshot of the Code Quiz intro screen and an example question:
+Below are screenshots of the Code Quiz intro screen, an example question, and the end game screen:
 ![Code Quiz](ADD IMAGE LINK)

 # Functionality

 The code quiz is set-up as follows:
 - Upon opening the quiz the user will find the intro screen with detailed instruction about how to navigate through the entire quiz.
-- When the user presses the 'start quiz' button the timer will start and the first question will be presented to the user
+- When the user presses the 'start quiz' button the timer will start and the first question will be presented to the user.
-- Every question is multiple choice, so once the user clicks on an answer, they will be provided with feedback to inform them if they answered the question correct or incorrect
+- Every question is multiple choice, so once the user clicks on an answer, they will be provided with feedback to inform them if they answered the question correct or incorrect.
-- The user is then immediately presented with the next question
+- The user is then immediately presented with the next question.
-- If a user answers a question correctly they will earn one point, if they answer incorrectly 5 seconds will be removed from their time
+- If a user answers a question correctly they will earn one point, if they answer incorrectly 5 seconds will be removed from their time.
-- The code quiz will end when either the timer runs out or the user answers every question
+- The code quiz will end when either the timer runs out or the user answers every question.
-- When the quiz ends a screen will appear with an input field for the user to enter their initials in order to store their score
+- When the quiz ends a screen will appear with an input field for the user to enter their initials in order to store their score.
-- After submitting their initials, another screen will appear showing the person's initials with the highest score up to date
+- After submitting their initials, another screen will appear showing the person's initials with the highest score up to date.
-- The user can then choose to either play again or clear all high scores recorded
+- The user can then choose to either play again or clear all high scores recorded.

 # Credit